 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-The Competition Act 2002 was enacted by the Indian Parliament in December 2002 and received the assent of the president of India in January 2003.
+The Competition Act 2002 was enacted by the Indian parliament in December 2002 and received the assent of the president of India in January 2003.
 The Competition Act 2002 was amended by the Competition (Amendment) Act 2007.
 The Competition Act 2002, as amended, prohibits anti-competitive agreements and abuse of dominant position, and regulates combinations.
 The Competition Act also promotes competition advocacy.
 The provisions relating to anti-competitive agreements and abuse of dominant position and other related provisions of the Competition Act were enforced with effect from 20 May 2009 (see the notification dated 15 May 2009).
-The provisions relating to regulation of combinations were notified on 4 March 2011 and have come into force from 1 June 2011.
+The provisions relating to regulation of combinations were notified on 4 March 2011 and came into force on 1 June 2011.

 - directly or indirectly determine purchase or sale prices;